 • Purchase histories are spread out across multiple databases

-• Your customer service reps’ response time is slowing down; they use multiple systems to answer
+• Your customer service reps’ response time is slowing down; they use multiple systems to answer customer questions.

 • Your systems are holding you back from testing new channels like pop-up stores, tradeshows, or wholesale orders online – it’s a huge project just figuring out how you’re going to make those orders work in your system